RFID Kiosk, Biometrics & Identity Verification – Access Control Kiosk

 rfid kiosk

-In the 17th annual Global Powers of Retailing report, produced by Deloitte Touche Tohmatsu Limited in conjunction with STORES Media, RFID technology is mentioned as an existing technology that has vast potential to improve the retail experience.
-According to the report, “We have long since expected RFID to replace price tags and shipping labels with a single permanent and invisible identifier.”
+The report states, “We have long since expected RFID to replace price tags and shipping labels with a single permanent and invisible identifier.”
 Unit cost is the primary reason for the lack of adoption but the potential cost savings and added value should outweigh that initial output.

 Some benefits (from the report):